basharmaximous-wq/GhostHealth-Guard/README.md

 - **Missing API key?** Ensure `GEMINI_API_KEY` or `OPENAI_API_KEY` is exported in your environment.
 - **Timeout on large repos?** Use the `--timeout` flag to increase processing time for deep architectural analysis.
 - **False positive?** Suppress specific warnings using the `#[allow(compliance_risk)]` or `#[ignore_compliance]` attributes on your functions.
+- **Database Connection Refused?** GhostHealth Guard requires a PostgreSQL instance.
+Ensure your `DATABASE_URL` is correct and migrations have been run with `sqlx migrate run`.

 ---